 Rather than consume whole milk products, select low-fat or fat-free milk, cheese or yogurt.

-Drink plain water, club soda, or mineral water and stay away form the empty calories of sweetened drinks such as soft drinks, fruit punch, fruit drinks, iced tea, or lemonade.
+Drink plain water, club soda, or mineral water and stay away from the empty calories of sweetened drinks such as soft drinks, fruit punch, fruit drinks, iced tea, or lemonade.

 Eliminate or reduce your intake of sweets and high calorie snacks.